titzer/progress/README.md

 The most compact mode, this mode only outputs pass/fail for the entire process execution, i.e. if *all* subtasks pass.
 It outputs the pass/fail in the *same progress format*, so it could be processed by *another* instance of the utility.

-## Make It Your Own!
+## Make Your Own!

 The simplicity of this approach is that we decouple the producer of log output from the presentation to the user.
 The connection between the two is simply the standardized, stylized lines above.
 You can and *should* write your *own* processors that format subtask output however you like.
-There is no limit to what you can do: make a GUI, plot multiple processes in parallel, use the coolest terminal tricks you can muster.
+There is no limit to what you can do: make a GUI, plot multiple processes in parallel, use the coolest terminal tricks and the fanciest animations you can muster.
+With a standard format for subtask progress, you can hook your tool up to anything.

+A progress processor is also a great starter project for learning any new programming language.
+Write your own!
 Go for it!